khamitov527/mail-agent/INSTALLATION.md

 - **Extension Not Working?**
   - Make sure you're on Gmail and signed in
   - Try refreshing the Gmail page
+  - Verify your API key is correctly set in the `.env` file
   - Reinstall the extension if necessary

 ## Privacy Note

 Mail Agent processes all voice recognition locally in your browser using Chrome's built-in speech recognition.
-No voice data is stored or sent to external servers beyond what Chrome's speech API requires.
+Your voice data and page structure are sent to OpenAI for command interpretation using the API key you provided in the `.env` file.
+The API key is stored locally and never shared.